bhavya2021245/FutureBuilder/README.md

 # FutureBuilder
 AP_Assignment1

-The application needs to serve the following requirements:-
+This application serves the following requirements:-

 1) The placement cell opens company registrations, following which students register for companies they are interested in.
 2) A student can register for a company if they meet the following criteria -